xcp-ng/xcp-ng-org/docs/guests.md

 The likeliness for the installation to work correctly will depend on how much those distros differ from their "parent".

-#### Other linux distributions
+#### Other Linux distributions
-For the remaining linux distributions, mount the guest tools ISO as described above, then look for the `xe-guest-utilities_*_all.tgz` archive.
+For the remaining Linux distributions, mount the guest tools ISO as described above, then look for the `xe-guest-utilities_*_all.tgz` archive.
 Copy its contents on the system in `/etc` and `/usr`.
 It contains a System V init script by default but there's also a systemd unit file available on the ISO (`xe-linux-distribution.service`).

 See also [Contributing](guests.html#contributing) below.